 - Choir Brunch: The Deacons sponsor a breakfast for the choir members, musicians, and pastors who participate in the four Easter Sunday worship services.

-- Flower Ministry: Deacons deliver flowers from the worship service to FPC members in area hospitals and care facilities on Sunday afternoon.
+- Flower Ministry: Deacons deliver flowers from the worship service to care facilities on Sunday afternoon.
 Easter lilies and Christmas poinsettias are delivered to many homebound members.

 - Bereavement: Deacons host receptions following memorial services and funerals.
 They also assist in conducting an All Saints Day worship and memorial service for those in mourning.